 Upon moving he found that there was no brass band within reasonable driving distance, so he decided to look at organizing one where he lived to avoid having to personally drive far to participate in the music that he loved.
 He contacted Charles Decker (TTU trumpet professor, in Cookeville, Tn) and Charles supplied him with the names of possible musicians in Eastern and Middle TN whom he believed might be interested in Dwight’s vision.
 The response to an email sent by Dwight to recruit musicians showed that there was a sufficient nucleus to begin rehearsals, and the first rehearsal began in February 2008.
-Musicians in the group hail from Knoxville, Chattanooga, Murfreesboro, Nashville, Cookeville, and Crossville areas………….and most drive 1-2.5 hours (each way) to come to rehearsals and concerts.
+Musicians in the group hail from Knoxville, Chattanooga, Murfreesboro, Nashville, Cookeville, Crossville areas and also a few from Williamsburg, KY………….and most drive 1-2.5 hours (each way) to come to rehearsals and concerts.

 From the beginning, Dwight made the decision that the group would be organized as a professional ensemble where the musicians would be compensated for their rehearsals and concerts.
 In acknowledgement of the musician’s busy schedules and travel distances, the band only rehearses one Saturday/month for 3 hours………….which means they need to come prepared to the rehearsals with their parts completely prepared.
 The band typically prepares a full concert of new music with only 2 rehearsals and does this against their motto of providing “Premium Entertainment”.
 Feedback from their audiences indicates that they are very impressed with the top quality of their performances and variety of music programmed.

-Since their inaugural concert in April 2008, the band has given 17 concerts in their first 3 years of existence.
+Since their inaugural concert in April 2008, the band has given 26 concerts in their 6 years of existence.
 They perform a 3 concert series in Crossville (their geographic home and rehearsal location).
-In recognition of their growing reputation, the Southern Stars performed at the Great American Brass Band Festival on June 12, 2010 in Danville, Kentucky.
+In recognition of their growing reputation, the Southern Stars performed for an estimated audience of 3500 at the Great American Brass Band Festival on June 12, 2010 in Danville, Kentucky.
 This was the 21st anniversary for the GABBF and is a very prestigious event which shows that the band is on target for achieving their goal of being recognized as a top brass band in North America.

-The band is now in their 4th full season of concerts.
-They kicked off the 2011/2012 season by performing a concert for the gala opening of the new Spirit Broadband Amphitheater band shell in Crossville in October, 2011.
-This season has them performing their 3 concert series in Crossville with performance dates of Oct.
-23, 2o11 and Feb.
-12 and April 21 of 2012.
+The band is now in their 6th full season of concerts.
+They kicked off the 2013/2014 season with their 3 concert series in Crossville with performance dates of Sept.
+7, 2013 and Feb.
+16 and May 17 of 2014.